 - When using a RS485 converter, configure &I1 or &I2 and remember to turn on HALF DUPLEX using &H1. - I need to supply power to a RS-232 application.
 If you don't need to control data flow (HW handshake) but need to power a device connected to the serial port (max.
 5 10 mA), power your application from the RTS output (pin 7 at the RS-232 connector).
-The &R0 parameter (&R: RS485/RS422 control) in the setup connects approximately +8 V to +12 V to this pin. - 5-second timeout is too short to work with, is it possible to do something about it?
+Use the &R0 parameter (&R:RS485/RS422 control) in the setup mode to connect +8 V to +12 V to this pin. - 5-second timeout is too short to work with, is it possible to do something about it?
 Yes, enable "Keep connection" in the Setup.
-PortBox2 then sends a command every 6 seconds that appears as "NVT: NOP" in the receiving pane, and the connection does not timeout.
+PortStore5 then sends a command every 6 seconds that appears as "NVT: NOP" in the receiving pane.
+This prevents the connection from timing out.

-HW VSP - virtual serial port
+HW VSP - Virtual Serial Port

-The Virtual Serial Port driver is a software tool that adds a virtual serial port (e.g. COM5) to the operating system and redirects data from this port via the Ethernet network to another hardware interface.
+Virtual serial port driver for Windows is a software tool that adds a virtual serial port (e.g. COM5) to the operating system and redirects data from this port via the Ethernet network to another hardware interface.

-- The driver works in Windows 8, 7, Vista, Windows 2003 Server, Windows 2008 Server, including 64-bit versions. - If the device supports RFC 2217 (NVT), you can set the remote serial port parameters (speed, parity, stop bits). - The communication can be recorded to a LOG file for easier debugging. - It is possible to create multiple virtual serial ports on a single computer (COM5, COM6, COM7) by starting VSP.EXE from the command line with appropriate parameters.
+- The driver works in Windows 8, Windows 7, Windows XP, Vista, Windows 2003 Server, Windows 2008 Server, including 64-bit versions. - If the device supports RFC 2217 (NVT), you can set the remote serial port parameters (speed, parity, stop bits). - The communication can be recorded to a log file for easier debugging. - It is possible to create multiple virtual serial ports on a single computer (COM5, COM6, COM7) by starting VSP.EXE from the command line with appropriate parameters.

-Using HW VSP with PortBox2
+Using HW VSP with PortStore5

 - Install HW VSP ("HW_VirtualSerialPort" directory on our CD).
 When installing, make sure to check the option to install the second part.
-After installation, restart your PC. - Make sure that NVT is enabled at the UDP Setup tab in the Hercules utility.
-If not, enable NVT and save the settings. - Start HW VSP and find the devices at the "UDPsetup" tab.
+After installation, make sure to restart your PC. - Make sure that NVT is enabled at the UDP Setup tab in the Hercules utility.
+If not, enable NVT and save the settings. - Start HW VSP and find the device at the "UDPsetup" tab.
 Select the MAC address of the device and click "Use this IP".
 Change to the "Virtual SP" tab.
 The IP and Port should be already set.
 This search via UDP Broadcast works only on a local network. - Select a serial port to create from the COM1 to COM20 range and click "Create COM".
 The "LAN status" pane shows whether the device has been found.
-If so, the virtual serial port is created. - As soon as you start any application that opens the selected virtual serial port (COM5 in this example), the HW VSP driver establishes a connection with the PortBox, configures the remote port (speed, parity, number of bits, handshake) to match the virtual serial port being opened, and starts transferring data.
+If so, the virtual serial port is created. - As soon as you start any application that opens the selected virtual serial port (COM5 in this example), the HW VSP driver establishes a connection with PortStore5, configures the remote port (speed, parity, number of bits, handshake) to match the virtual serial port being opened, and starts transferring data.